TL;DR β the best trade show lead capture apps by what your team actually needs

 That's the bar.

 If you want to try the offline-first conversation capture approach we built β record the booth conversation, snap the card, AI does the rest β sign up for free at exporb.com.
-10 AI enrichments a month free, no credit card. iOS, Android, and badge photo-capture all land June 2026.
+10 AI enrichments a month free, no credit card.
+Native apps and badge photo-capture are on the roadmap.
 The free plan stays free until we cross 1,000 users; after that, things may change.
-If you want to keep using something else and just steal the personas table from this article, that's also fine β every tool in this list earns its keep for the buyer it was built for.
+If you want to keep using something else and just steal the personas table from this article, that's also fine β every tool in this list earns its keep for the buyer we built it for.